pubmob-com/pubmob/setup/mob.md

   <h2>How do I get ready?</h2>
   <p>When using the <em>mob</em> tool, you have the advantage of working on your own machine, but you'll need to spend a few minutes setting things up.</p>
   <ul class="list outer">
     <li><p>You'll need to install the <em>mob</em> tool, using the instructions on its <a href="http://github.com/remotemobprogramming/mob">GitHub</a> page.
 It's a one-command install on the Mac, Windows, or Linux.
 If you are on Windows, run the installation script in a Git Bash window.
-For MacOS users, it's a single <code>brew install</code> command.</p></li>
+For macOS users, it's a single <code>brew install</code> command.</p></li>
     <li><p>You'll need to clone the session's repository and ensure you can build / run tests.</p></li>
     <li><p>Check the listing for the PubMob session you are joining to see if there is any additional setup information.</p></li>
     <li><p>You may also need to provide a GitHub or other repository host login ID to the {{ site.session-lead-term }}.</p></li>